Frequently Asked Questions About Going Solar

 - How heavy are solar panels?

 An average solar panel is about about 44 pounds or 4 pounds per square foot.
-This extra weight is typically not an issue on most roofs and during a site visit our technical sales team will check your roof structure condition.
+This extra weight is typically not an issue on most roofs and during a site visit our technical sales team will check the condition of your roof structure.

 - How many solar panels can I fit on my roof or how many solar panels do I need for self-sufficiency?